 For building services or more information, contact the Minneapolis Courthouse Service Desk using the information in the top right box of this page.
 For other federal government information, contact 1-800-FED-INFO.

-Transportation Approximately 300 municipal parking spaces on levels P3 and P4 are open to the public at daily parking rates (entrance on Third Avenue South).
+Transportation The courthouse no longer offers public parking.
 Limited metered street parking and two public parking garages are available near the building.
 Both public transportation systems, SouthWest Transit and Metro Transit, have stops within walking distance of the building, along with light-rail service to 17 stations between downtown Minneapolis and the Mall of America.

 - Conference Rooms (2) – Skyway Level (Rm.
 259) and 5th Floor (Rm.
 509)